LeSpocky/eis/_ADMIN/readme.txt

 2.2 Template jobs for the different build targets These are the template jobs which will be used to generate new build jobs if new packages where added to the repository.
-They are mostly identical with some minor exceptions, see below.
+They are mostly identical with some minor exceptions.
+See config.xml on folder _ADMIN/jobTemplates.
 Here the relevant settings for these jobs:
 - Freestyle job
 - Names i. e. '_eisfair-ng__TEMPLATE__v2.6_x86' or '_eisfair-ng__TEMPLATE__v2.6_x86_64'